Aurelius Group

-Aurelius is a global investor with offices in Amsterdam, London, Luxembourg, Malta, Milan, Munich, New York, and Stockholm.
-The company focuses on alternative investment, private equity, private debt and real estate investments.
+Aurelius is a global alternative investor with offices in Amsterdam, Chicago, London, Luxembourg, Malta, Milan, Munich, New York, and Stockholm.
+The company focuses on private equity, private debt and real estate investments.

 History

-In 2005, Dirk Markus and Gert Purkert, both former McKinsey consultants, founded Aurelius as a privately held investment vehicle investing in small- and medium-sized companies.
+In 2005, Dirk Markus and Gert Purkert, both former McKinsey consultants, founded Aurelius as a privately held investment vehicle with a start-up capital of €500,000, investing in small- and medium-sized companies.